Improved local models and new Bell inequalities via Frank-Wolfe algorithms: Analytical decomposition

 The only missing ingredient to have a convex decomposition is that these coefficients should sum up to one.
 In fact, as we can always complete with the point $\mathbf{0}$ which can be obtained by summing all vertices of \cref{eqn:ds22}, it is sufficient to have a sum lower or equal to one, that is,

-Lemma~1 from~\cite{HQV+17} directly follows from the triangular inequality, which states that $\sigma\leq4(|i|+|j|+|k|+|l|)$ so that it is sufficient to enforce that the 1-norm is smaller than one to satisfy \cref{eqn:sigma}.
+Note that this specific inequality was already given by Tsirelson in~\cite{Tsi87}.
+Lemma~1 from~\cite{HQV+17} directly follows from the triangular inequality, which states that $\sigma\leq4(|\alpha|+|\beta|+|\gamma|+|\delta|)$ so that it is sufficient to enforce that the 1-norm is smaller than one to satisfy \cref{eqn:sigma}.
 This inequality is, however, quite loose and can be improved thanks to the Cauchy--Schwarz inequality:

-For a matrix $\br$ with $\|\br\|_2\leq1$ we have $i^2+j^2+k^2+l^2\leq1$.
+For a matrix $\br$ with $\|\br\|_2\leq1$ we have $\alpha^2+\beta^2+\gamma^2+\delta^2\leq1$.
 Then \cref{eqn:sigma2} implies that \cref{eqn:sigma} is satisfied, which concludes the proof for this small example.